DataDog/otel-profiling-agent/README.md

 ### Local symbol upload (Experimental)

 For compiled languages (C/C++/Rust/Go), the profiler can upload local symbols (when available) to Datadog for symbolication.
 Symbols need to be available locally (unstripped binaries).

+This feature requires being part of our private beta program for the OpenTelemetry profiler.
+Please reach out to Datadog support to get access.

 To enable local symbol upload:
 1. Set the `DD_EXPERIMENTAL_LOCAL_SYMBOL_UPLOAD` environment variable to `true`.